 We expect that post-COVID, the engagement with digital leisure, the pent-up appetite for sports and political realities should position DraftKings (DKNG) to accelerate.
 What’s more, our proprietary survey supports the view that sports betting is a highly social endeavor more so under current circumstances.

-Right now, there are seven states with legal online sports betting led by:
+Right now, there are seven states with legal online sportsbooks led by:

 Leading the rebound will be the NBA and MLB as far as general betting revenue.
 The time in the spotlight will be short-lived as the NFL plans to kick off its new season on schedule in early September.